The Lancet September 07, 2002

 Population

-Patients with non-ST-elevation acute coronary syndromes and elevated cardiac troponin T
+Patients with non-ST-elevation acute coronary syndromes and an elevated cardiac troponin T level

 Comparator